chrisl8/ArloBot/README.md

   - This works well from a smartphone
 - Explore all the other options.

-The website uses the same scripts from above, so you can modify them or the ROS files that they call to modify how ROS operates.
+The website uses the same scripts from above, so you can modify them, or the ROS files that they call, to modify how ROS operates.

 Note that xBox 360 Controller operation is always live when ROS is running from the website.